grame-cncm/faustwebsite/README.md

 They will then appear in the corresponding HTML page as a Faust block diagram followed by its code and a "Run" button linking the Faust code to the Faust online editor.

+## Dependencies

+The Faust website relies on various git sub-modules that should be cloned with this repository (i.e., `git clone --recursive [...]`).

+Also, in order for the example page to build properly, the main `faust` repository (<https://github.com/grame-cncm/faust>) should be placed in the same parent folder as this repository.

 ## Contributing

 ### Adding New Pages